 BESS Safety Monitoring Under IM8: What Singapore Grid Operators Must Now Prove

-The 2021 VivoCity carpark fire — in which a grid-tied solar BESS installation triggered a thermal runaway cascade — marked a regulatory inflection point for battery energy storage in Singapore.
-The Energy Market Authority (EMA) and Building and Construction Authority (BCA) have since updated technical reference standards, and procurement frameworks through GeBIZ now routinely ask for demonstrated battery safety monitoring capability as a pre-qualification requirement.
+The 2021 VivoCity carpark fire, in which a grid-tied solar BESS installation triggered a thermal runaway cascade, marked a regulatory inflection point for battery energy storage in Singapore.
+Since then, EMA and BCA expectations have hardened, and GeBIZ tenders increasingly ask for evidence that safety monitoring is real rather than merely claimed.

-For operators, developers, and EPCCs managing BESS installations in Singapore, the question is no longer whether safety monitoring is required — it is what documentation standard constitutes a defensible safety record under current regulatory expectations.
+For operators, developers, and EPCCs managing BESS installations in Singapore, the question is no longer whether safety monitoring matters.
+The question is what documentation standard will still look credible after a serious incident review.

 The IM8 Context